SumiSastri/dev-blogs/docs/serverside-big-data/part1-what-are-the-eight-phases-of-the-data-lifecycle.md

 - Meteorology: Discovering and forecasting weather patterns
 - Government: Maintaining and organising citizen data

 Not all data that is generated is collected.
 Data-mining, in some cases may only involve collection of some of the data that is generated.
 Mining sifts data generated into what is useful to collect and compatible with the information systems used to process, store and manage the data.
+The process during which data is cleaned

-Storage is in binary, so software needs
+Storage is in binary, so software needs to be compiled down from programming languages into binary.

 ## What is the difference between information systems and data mining?